sdrss/reportNG/README.md

     System.setProperty("org.uncommons.reportng.maxRetryCount", "2");

  Timeout is in milliseconds , in case of 0 the listener is not invoked.

- MaxRetryCount is the maximum number of retries until test is pass, in case of 0 the listener is not invoked.
+ MaxRetryCount is the maximum number of retries until test is pass, in case of 0 again the listener is not invoked.

  ## Mvn dependency :